chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One promising tool: [FLOW](https://flow-project.github.io/)
   - `FLOW` is a Python library that interfaces the RL libraries [RLlib](https://ray.readthedocs.io/en/latest/rllib.html) and [rllab](https://github.com/rll/rllab) with `SUMO`.
 It has been developed and is supported by _UC Berkeley_.
   - It has not been used many times (_because of the lack of Windows support?_).
 Instead, many research using `SUMO` develop their own interface, which makes comparison and reproduction difficult.
-  - A few recent `FLOW`-based works can be mentionned though:
+  - A few recent `FLOW`-based works can be mentioned though:
     - "Simulation to scaled city: zero-shot policy transfer for traffic control via autonomous vehicles" by [(Jang et al., 2018)](https://arxiv.org/abs/1812.06120)
     - "Benchmarks for reinforcement learning in mixed-autonomy traffic" by [(Vinitsky et al., 2018)](https://arxiv.org/abs/1812.06120)